-Quite often, when a sender sends a mail to us via Outlook, we do not see the message but some unreadable characters.
-If you regularly see some strange or incorrect characters in your Outlook mail, this short tutorial will help you to resolve the problem.
+Quite often, when a sender emails us in Outlook, we do not see the message but instead see unreadable characters.
+If you regularly see strange or incorrect characters in your Outlook email, this short tutorial will help you resolve the issue.
 When you type something on a keyboard, a computer recognizes it via a complex process called encoding.
 It then displays the relevant characters on screen.
-So, it is this character encoding that acts as a key in determining which values correspond to which characters.
+So, this character encoding serves as a key that maps values to characters.

 The visual representation of these characters is referred to as Glyph.
 Different sets of it constitute a ‘Font’.
 So, when you type a line or write a paragraph and change its font, you’re not changing the phonetic values of the letters but just the appearance of it.
-Any mismatch in the process could lead to the rendering of the text as unreadable.
+Any mismatch in the process could render the text unreadable.

 What is the need for Character Encoding?

 There are many different languages spoken across the globe.
 All these languages use different characters.
-As we have explained above the characters that we type are not recognized as the characters by our computer.
+As explained above, the characters we type are not recognized by our computer.
 Instead, our computer recognizes each character as a series of alphanumeric values.
-Character Encoding tells the computer which value(s) corresponds to which character.
+Character Encoding tells the computer which value(s) correspond to which character.

 Today, Unicode (UTF-8) is the most widely used encoding format.
 Almost all the applications use this encoding format by default.
-This is because it supports almost all widely-used scripts, including Latin, Greek, Cyrillic, Armenian, Hebrew, Arabic, Syriac, Thaana, Devanagari, Bengali, Gurmukhi, Oriya, Tamil, etc. Therefore, the chances of character mismapping are less with the Unicode (UTF-8) encoding standard.
-However, in a few cases, you may see unreadable text in Ubicode (UTF-8) encoding standard.
+This is because it supports almost all widely-used scripts, including Latin, Greek, Cyrillic, Armenian, Hebrew, Arabic, Syriac, Thaana, Devanagari, Bengali, Gurmukhi, Oriya, Tamil, etc. Therefore, the likelihood of character mismapping is lower with the Unicode (UTF-8) encoding standard.
+However, in a few cases, you may see unreadable text in the Ubicode (UTF-8) encoding standard.
 In such a situation, you can change the Character Encoding in Outlook.

 Change Character Encoding in Outlook

-Changing the encoding on a message could help you view the characters properly.
+Changing the message encoding can help you view the characters correctly.
 Fortunately, the process is quite easy in Outlook.
 To do so,

 Navigate to the ‘Message’ tab of the opened message and choose Actions > Other Actions.
 You will see the Actions option under the Move group.